Blood and Cardiovascular diseasesDiseases and conditionsFEATURED

 Doctors recommend an ECG for a variety of reasons.
 It is a quick, painless, and non-invasive test, making it a first-line investigation in many situations.
 Common indications to do an ECG include:

-In emergency medicine, ECG is a vital tool.
-It can quickly detect life-threatening heart problems.
+In emergency medicine, ECG is a vital tool as it can quickly detect life-threatening heart problems.
 These include myocardial infarction (heart attack) or severe arrhythmias.
+Read more about: Heart Attack Prevention.

 Reading the ECG Report